Embargoed until: January 20, 2022 09:00 CET

 “Spidery” pulsars consume their mates

 While the light-weight stellar companion is orbiting the pulsar, the strong radiation and particle wind from the pulsar evaporate the companion.
 “This is the reason that astronomers call systems like this one ‘redbacks’ in reference to the Australian redback spiders whose females consume the males after mating,” explains Nieder.
 In the case of J2039−5617 the matter ablated from the star forms clouds of charged particles in the binary system that absorb radio waves.
 This is one of the reasons that previous searches for pulsating radio emission from the neutron star failed.
-With the precise determination of the orbit from the gamma-ray data, radio observations became possible and will be published in a separate paper.
+With the precise determination of the orbit from the gamma-ray data, it was also possible to detect radio pulsations and this will be published in a separate paper.

 “We know dozens of similar gamma-ray sources found by the Fermi Space Telescope, for which the true identity is still unclear,” says Prof. Dr. Bruce Allen, director at the Max Planck Institute for Gravitational Physics in Hannover and director and founder of Einstein@Home.
 “Many might be pulsars hidden in binary systems and we will continue to chase after them with Einstein@Home,” he adds.